Links on Android Authority may earn us a commission. Learn more.

 Google Pixel 5 price: $699

 The move to a more affordable price point makes sense in the broader picture of lackluster Pixel 4 sales and the far better reception of the Pixel 3a series.
 With 5G pushing prices up, Google switched to a “just works” rather than full bells and whistles approach with the Pixel 5.
-Time will tell if this strategy pays off.

 Google Pixel price history: The big picture